BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 Sign it and send it, and soon that OP_RETURN will be embedded in the blockchain!

+### Check Your OP_RETURN

 Again, remember that you can look at this transaction using a blockchain explorer: [https://live.blockcypher.com/btc-testnet/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2/](https://live.blockcypher.com/btc-testnet/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2/)

 You may note a warning about our data being in an "unknown protocol".
 If we were designing some regular use of OP_RETURN data, we'd probably mark it with a special prefix, to mark that protocol.
 So, our actual OP_RETURN data might be something like "CONTRACTS3b110a164aa18d3a5ab064ba93fdce62".
 We don't have any such prefix, so we've opted not to muddy the dataspace.

 [Coinsecrets](http://coinsecrets.org/) offers another interesting way to look at OP_RETURN data.
 It does its best to keep abreast of protocols, so that it can tell you who is doing what in the blockchain.
+Here's our transaction there: [https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2](https://www.blocktrail.com/tBTC/tx/ed445dc970bb40b17c207109e19a37b2be301acb474ccd30680c431cb681bce2)

-### Summary: Sending a Transaction
+### Summary: Sending a Raw Transaction to an OP_RETURN

-When money comes into your Bitcoin wallet, it remains as distinct clumps, called UTXOs.
-When you create a raw transaction to send that money back out, you use one or more UTXOs to fund it.
-If you want change back from the UTXOs you're spending, you _must_ create a change address to receive the excess funds.
-You must also define how much money to spend as the transaction fee.
-A transaction can also carry data, using an OP_RETURN recipient.
-In this case, you'll usually send all of your money to a change address, minus a transaction fee.

-Once you've created a raw transaction, you can check it, sign it, and then actually send it to the Bitcoin network.

-[talk about P2PK vs ...]
+You can use an OP_RETURN output to store up to 80 bytes of data on the blockchain.
+You do this with the 'data' codeword for a 'vout'.
+You still have to send money along too, but you just send it back to a change address, minus a transaction fee.

 ### Interlude: Using JQ